danielmkraus/jack-en-poy/README.md

 ## TO-DO

 - Change the CDN strategy to packaging for the web interface part (add package.json and manage dependencies there).
-- Apply some style lib like material design or bootstrap
-- Apply a automatic release pipeline on travis ci
 - Implement swagger / openapi documentation for the Rest endpoints
-- Implement frontend tests